 Two issues of importance appear repeatedly in the literature.
 First, should the monetary policy regime by characterized by words or by deeds?
 It is well known that official statements about monetary policy frequently do not reflect actual policy.
-Probably the best-known recent example is "fear of floating" analyzed by Calvo and Reinhart (2002) but ostensible money-growth targeters are often thought to be closet inflation-targeters (e.g., Bernanke and Mihov, 1997).
+Probably the best-known recent example is "fear of floating" analyzed by Calvo and Reinhart (2002) but ostensible moneygrowth targeters are often thought to be closet inflation-targeters (e.g., Bernanke and Mihov, 1997).
 Rather than attempt to resolve this issue on a conceptual level, we look at both the effects of having a transparent de jure monetary regime, and whether or not it is hit de facto in practice.

 A second problem that is present throughout the literature is regime endogeneity.
 Is inflation lower because of, e.g., the fixed exchange rate regime?
 Or are countries with low inflation (or more distaste of inflation) more likely to adopt fixed exchange rate regimes?
-We follow the literature in attempting to deal with this issue by using a set of instrumental variables based on political and economic arguments.
+We deal with this issue in two ways.
+First, we follow the literature in attempting to deal with this issue by using a set of instrumental variables based on political and economic arguments.
+More significantly, our regressions link the one-year lead of inflation to economic determinants to reduce the possibility of simultaneity.